Police cautions under review, says Ministry of Justice

 The Association of Chief Police Officers (Acpo) said a "measured view" should be taken on the issue.

-The review will look at the way cautions are used and consider whether there is any need for changes to current laws or guidance.'No increase'
+The review will look at the way cautions are used and consider whether there is any need for changes to current laws or guidance.

 Last year more than 200,000 people who committed crimes were cautioned.